 Festival of the Arts - Laguna Beach

-Juried OC-only fine-art exhibition sharing Irvine Bowl grounds with the Pageant — opens July 7, 2026.
+Juried OC-only fine-art exhibition sharing Irvine Bowl grounds with the Pageant.
+July 7 through September 3, 2026.

 What It Is

 Festival of Arts is a juried fine-art exhibition in Laguna Beach where 100+ selected OC artists display and sell original paintings, sculptures, jewelry, and functional crafts.
 Unlike Sawdust (open entry to Laguna residents) or Art-A-Fair (international jury), Festival of Arts is curated with application review and restricted to Orange County artists, so the work is vetted and hyperlocal.
 It shares the Irvine Bowl grounds with the Pageant of the Masters.
-2026: opens July 7 and runs through September 4.
+2026: opens July 7 and runs through September 3.
+The Pageant of the Masters, held on the same grounds, closes one day later on September 4.

 Why Go